 Step 1: Mix the Crab Cake Ingredients

-Use your hands or an ice cream scoop to form small patties about one inch thick.
-These mini patties should be just the right size to fit perfectly on your slider buns.
+Use your hands or an ice cream scoop to form the mixture into small patties about 1 inch thick.
+Creating uniform sizes ensures they cook evenly and fit perfectly within the slider buns later.

 Step 3: Chill the Patties